nuvibit/nuvibit.com/content/english/solutions/ntc/_index.md

   left_side:
   - title : "100% Terraform-native"
     icon : "fa-file-code"
-    content : "Manage your AWS Foundation / Landing Zone entirely with Terraform without dependencies on AWS Control Tower and CloudFormation."
+    content : "Manage your AWS Landing Zone / Foundation entirely with Terraform without dependencies on AWS Control Tower and CloudFormation."

   - title : "Designed for GitOps"
     icon : "fa-brands fa-git-alt"
-    content : "Manage your AWS Foundation / Landing Zone with a full GitOps approach.
+    content : "Manage your AWS Landing Zone / Foundation with a full GitOps approach.
 [Segregation of duties](/faq/#segregation 'What is segregation of duties?') can be enforced with Git repositories and pipeline permissions."

   - title : "Simple to customize"
     icon : "fa-user-gear"
-    content : "Our modular approach offers a lot of flexibility and options when it comes to implementing a personalized AWS Foundation / Landing Zone.
+    content : "Our modular approach offers a lot of flexibility and options when it comes to implementing a personalized AWS Landing Zone / Foundation.
 We provide customization templates as a starting point which can be adopted or modified."

   # feature at the right of the image
   right_side:
   - title : "Updates and support"
     icon : "fa-handshake-angle"
-    content : "Receive updates and support for our modules and keep your AWS Foundation / Landing Zone up to date and running.
+    content : "Receive updates and support for our modules and keep your AWS Landing Zone / Foundation up to date and running.
 We are specialized in AWS and Terraform with years of hands-on experience."

   - title : "Enterprise-ready and scalable"
     icon : "fa-chart-line"